Invariant Descriptors of Motion and Force Trajectories for Interpreting Object Manipulation Tasks in Contact: Invariant descriptor for vector trajectories

-\textbf{Application to motion and force data}: The calculation of vector invariants using OCP \eqref{eq:obj_vec}-\eqref{eq:orthog_vec} can directly be applied to translational velocity trajectories $\vect{v}(\xi)$, rotational velocity trajectories $\vect{\omega}(\xi)$, force trajectories $\vect{f}(\xi)$ and moment trajectories $\vect{m}(\xi)$.
+\textbf{Application to motion and force data}: The calculation of vector invariants using OCP \eqref{eq:obj_vec}-\eqref{eq:orthog_vec} can directly be applied to translational velocity trajectories $\vect{v}(\xi)$, rotational velocity trajectories $\vect{\omega}(\xi)$, force trajectories $\vect{f}(\xi)$, and moment trajectories $\vect{m}(\xi)$.

 However, in many applications involving rigid-body motion, the measured data corresponds to position and orientation coordinates of the rigid body, instead of translational and rotational velocity vectors.
 In this case, one option is to use the following two-step approach: (1) estimate the rigid-body velocities from the measured position and orientation coordinates; (2) apply OCP \eqref{eq:obj_vec}-\eqref{eq:orthog_vec} to the estimated velocity vectors.
-A downside is that integration of the optimized velocity vectors to further reconstruct position and orientation coordinates will inevitably induce integration drift, such that there will be a deviation between the measured and reconstructed positions and orientations.
+A downside of this first option is that integration of the optimized velocity vectors to reconstruct position and orientation coordinates will inevitably result in integration drift, such that there will be a deviation between the measured and reconstructed positions and orientations.

-Another option is to adapt optimization problem \eqref{eq:obj_vec}-\eqref{eq:orthog_vec} to include position or orientation measurements.
-Below we work this out assuming the measured positions are given by position vectors and the measured orientations by rotation matrices.
+A second option is to adapt optimization problem \eqref{eq:obj_vec}-\eqref{eq:orthog_vec} to include position or orientation measurements.
+Below, this is worked out assuming the measured positions are given by position vectors and the measured orientations by rotation matrices.
 The proposed approach can be adapted to deal with other orientation representations such as quaternions.

 \textbf{Including position measurements for case $\vect{c}=\vect{v}$}: The reconstructed position vectors $\vect{p}_k$ at each sample are introduced as additional variables in the OCP.
 The trajectory reconstruction cost $\Delta \vect{c}_{\text{MSE}}(\vect{c},\vect{c}^{meas})$ in \eqref{eq:obj_meas} is now replaced by the MSE error between the reconstructed position $\vect{p}_k$ and the measured position $\vect{p}^{meas}_k$ over $k=1...N$: